 How to register a stillbirth

-You can do this by going to the office of any registrars in Scotland.
+You can do this by going any of the local registration offices in Scotland.

 When you go to the registrar, you'll need to take a copy of:

 - the stillbirth certificate from the hospital or your doctor